 To ensure surveys are effective, they should be concise and focused on actionable topics, such as communication, growth opportunities and workload balance.
 Sharing survey results with employees, along with a clear plan to address concerns, builds trust and shows the company’s commitment to creating a positive work environment.
 Ideally, surveys should be conducted at least twice a year to maintain an accurate understanding of employee morale and engagement.

-To boost engagement, companies should allow employees to tailor their work arrangements to suit their needs, family demands and productivity rhythms.
+To improve engagement, companies should allow employees to tailor their work arrangements to suit their needs, family demands and productivity rhythms.
 This could mean remote work options, flexible hours or the ability to change work locations as needed.
 When employees have the freedom to manage their schedules, they are more likely to feel engaged and productive.
 Offering flexibility can help reduce stress, improve work-life balance and demonstrate that the organisation respects individual needs.

 Unhealthy employees can’t perform at their best.
 Nor are they likely to be actively engaged.
 So to keep your employees happy in mind and body, it’s important to focus on mental health and wellbeing.